tinacms/tina.io/content/docs/advanced-features/custom-fields.md

 ## Adding Custom Logic

-Adding custom logic is easy and can be done in two simple steps; registering a field plugin and then using the field plugin in your schema.
+Adding custom logic involves two steps: first registering a field plugin and then using the field plugin in your schema.

 ### 1. Create a Field Plugin